dinvincible98/Autonomous_Jackal_Explorer/README.md

     2. roslaunch jackal_slam slam_toolbox_pc.launch

 #### Part 2: Frontier Exploration
 Frontier exploration is a fast and advanced algorithm for robot to explore in an unknown environment and map the world.
+A detailed explanation can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated1/yamauchi_frontiers.pdf).
 To implement this algorithm on Jackal, I used Costmap2D package and divided the task into three parts:

-costmap:
+costmap.cpp: A customized tool library for handling function from Costmap2D package.
+It provides information of the map and robot pose.

-frontier_search:
+frontier_search.cpp: A library contains my implementation of frontier exploration algorithm

-navigation:
+navigation.cpp: The main exploration code used functions from costmap and frontier_search library.